hmonroe/guiguts/README.txt

 who have all the helper applications or are upgrading or who use operating systems other than Windows.

+Version 1.0.5.
+Added a rudimentary check of whether HTML is "Epub friendly".
+Changed <p> css in headerdefault.txt to work better on mobi devices:
+margin-top: .51em; margin-bottom: .49em;.

 Version 1.0.4.
 Hyphen check now also checks for "flash light" not only "flash-light", "flash--light", and "flashlight".
 A regular expression search over line breaks now respects the ignore case flag.
 Fixed path and extension